El Burgo Ranero

 Yes

-As far as the eye can tell the only thing keeping El Burgo Ranero on the map is the business brought in by the camino; the wheat and wool business that once sustained it has been displaced by mechanization.
+As far as the eye can tell, the camino is about the only thing keeping El Burgo Ranero on the map.
+The wheat and wool trade that once sustained it has been displaced by mechanization, and the town has a worn but dignified quality common to meseta settlements.

 Notice